Technische Universität Dresden

 Follow me on ResearchGate and Google Scholar and Computational Landscape Ecology

 My primary research fields are biogeography and macroecology.
 I am particularly interested in evolutionary patterns and processes and the dynamics of speciation.
 I combine computer-based modeling techniques with genetic approaches to unravel how distributional patterns and relationships of organisms end ecological communities have been and will be shaped by climate oscillations and geological processes.
-My research is closely associated with invasion biology, conservation biology, and evolutionary ecology
+My research is closely associated with invasion biology, conservation biology, and evolutionary ecology.

 CV